emirtom/memora_docs/User Guide/Boolean Expression Rules.md

 ## Usage

-Samples of all available boolean expression usage in Gandi are listed as follows (`int64` represents the scalar field that contains data of INT64 type,  `float` represents the scalar field that contains data of floating-point type, and `VARCHAR` represents the scalar field that contains data of VARCHAR  type):
+Samples of all available boolean expression usage in Memora are listed as follows (`int64` represents the scalar field that contains data of INT64 type,  `float` represents the scalar field that contains data of floating-point type, and `VARCHAR` represents the scalar field that contains data of VARCHAR  type):

 1. CmpOp